VisActor/VTable/docs/assets/options/en/column/text-column-type.md

 #${prefix} columns.text(string)

-Specify the column type as 'text', columnType can be omitted and defaults to 'text'
+Specify the column type as 'text', cellType can be omitted and defaults to 'text'

-##${prefix} columnType(string) = 'text'
+##${prefix} cellType(string) = 'text'

-Specify the column type as 'text', columnType can be omitted and defaults to 'text'
+Specify the column type as 'text', cellType can be omitted and defaults to 'text'

 {{ use: base-column-type(
     prefix = '##' + ${prefix}